 "Our goal was simple: we would start an association that could provide the best training available for the money to the officers in Arizona to fight the war on drugs.
 In addition to this training, we would provide a time and place for the officers to relax and unwind among their peers.
 We also know that some of the best training was the "sea stories" or "war stories" told after class--the little individual tricks and innovative ideas that make a case work or save an officer's life." - T. Flanagan

-The Arizona Narcotic Officers Association will celebrate its 29th Anniversary in 2017.
+The Arizona Narcotic Officers Association will celebrate its 31st Anniversary at this years Conference.
 A.N.O.A. has come a long way to become an important part of the war against drugs in the state Arizona.
 According to its founding officers, A.N.O.A. was a narcotics association, run by narcs and for cops.
 Interagency politics had nothing to do with A.N.O.A.
 What made A.N.O.A. work was the team spirit of the officers that became members--cooperation and support of the various law enforcement agencies (federal, state, and local) that provided any needed assistance.

 We did not start A.N.O.A. just for narcotics officers, but to build a team spirit between all members of the law enforcement community--be they patrol officers, detectives, probation officers, corrections staff, or prosecutors.
 It does not matter if they are a member of a federal, state, county, or local agency.
 What matters is working together for a common goal.
 What matters is learning to fight the war on drugs with the best knowledge available.
 What matters is learning the newest skills in the area of Knock and Talk, Search and Seizure, Drug I.D., and officer safety.
 What matters is learning the trick or technique that will keep you safe and allow you to go home at the end of your shift.